Kidswatter/Kidsybot/[develop]-Installation-guide-for-Windows-7-and-up.md

 ![RhinoBot contents](http://i.imgur.com/Tm0NEoW.png)

-Double click on the `config` folder to open it and then open `settings.txt` in a text editor OTHER than Notepad, otherwise you'll see one big line full of stuff.
+Double click on the `config` folder to open it and then open `options.txt` in a text editor OTHER than Notepad, otherwise you'll see one big line full of stuff.
 I suggest [Notepad++](https://notepad-plus-plus.org "Notepad++").

 Change the configuration settings to what you need according to [this wiki article](https://github.com/SexualRhinoceros/MusicBot/wiki/%5Bdevelop%5D-Configuration-file "develop branch configuration file").